sirius-ms/sirius-docs.github.io/docs/_pages/io.md

 ### Summary files

-The summaries written by CLI or GUI are in *tsv* (tab-separated-values) format and named "formula_identifications.tsv", "canopus_formula_summary.tsv", "canopus_structure_summary.tsv" and "structure_identifications.tsv" to provide easy access to the results for further downstream analysis, data sharing and data visualization.
+The summaries written by CLI or GUI are in *tsv* (tab-separated-values) format and named "formula_identifications.tsv", "canopus_formula_summary.tsv", "canopus_structure_summary.tsv", "structure_identifications.tsv" and "denovo_structure_identifications.tsv".
+They provide easy access to the results for further downstream analysis, data sharing and data visualization.
 The summaries are not imported into SIRIUS but are (re-)created based on the actual results every time a project-space is exported.
 Summaries are created for molecular formula annotation, compound class prediction